Funding Intelligence

-Education budgets are complex, and matching funding with programs to solve inequities in your community isn’t always easy.
+Education budgets are increasing in complexity, and navigating the current federal and state conditions impacting your community isn’t always easy.
 We’re here to help.

 Find the help you need, including:

 The federal government provides funding to schools through its primary agency, the U.S. Department of Education.
-Federal funding for education can be broken down into three buckets: formula, discretionary, and emergency funds.
+Federal funding for education can be broken down into three buckets: formula, discretionary, and response formula grants.
 The largest amounts of money traditionally come through Title I under ESSA (Every Student Succeeds Act), and IDEA (Individuals with Disabilities Education Act).

 The federal government contributes about 8–10% of U.S. public school budgets; the rest of school funding comes from state and local funds, such as tax revenues.
 Federal funds are given to SEAs (State Education Agencies) who sub-grant funds to LEAs (Local Education Agencies).